Quantization of intra- and inter-band Berry phases in the shift current: Model Hamiltonians of essentially noncentric insulators

-While flat bands are often associated to atomic insulators with a trivial shift connection, the flat bands in my model arise purely from the inter-site hopping matrix elements, and the shift connection can be calculated as: \e{ {C}^{yxx}_{cv}(\bk) \eq - \f{\eps_{\ab\delta}}{4}n_\alpha(\partial_{k_y}\partial_{k_x} n_\beta)(\partial_{k_x} n_\delta)=\bigg[\f{a^2}{4}\bigg]\bigg[b\cos(q_x)\bigg],\notag} with all indices on the Levi-Cevita tensor contracted with indices on $\bn{:}{=}\bd/||\bd||$.
+While flat bands are often associated to atomic insulators with a trivial shift connection, the flat bands in my model arise purely from the inter-site hopping matrix elements, and the shift connection can be calculated as: \e{ {C}^{x}_{ycv\bk} \eq - \f{\eps_{\ab\delta}}{4}n_\alpha(\partial_{k_y}\partial_{k_x} n_\beta)(\partial_{k_x} n_\delta)=\bigg[\f{R_x^2}{4}\bigg]\bigg[R_y\cos(q_x)\bigg],\notag} with all indices on the Levi-Cevita tensor contracted with indices on $\bn{:}{=}\bd/||\bd||$.
 The $\bn$-vector expression for the shift connection manifests its sole dependence on the wave function, i.e., the position on the Bloch sphere.
-The quantity in the first [resp.\ second] square bracket is identifiable with $|{A}^x_{cv}(\bk)|^2$ [resp.\ with ${R}^{yx}_{cv}(\bk)$]; it follows that there are no optical vortices (${V}{=}0$) and the intercellular shifts are ${\cals}(0){=}1{=}{-}{\cals}(\pi/a)$; the last equality, in combination with the previously-established ${RTP}_v{=}1$, establishes agreement with the shift obstruction relation.
-While the BZ-integral of ${C}^{yxx}_{cv}$ vanishes, ${C}^{yxx}_{cv}$ has a peak with maximum value $a^2b{\cals}(0)/4$ at $k_x{=}0$, corroborating an estimate made in \s{sec:theory}.
-We see as a matter of principle that large values of the shift connection are attainable in the limit of an infinite band gap: $E_g/E_w{=}\infty$. \\
+The quantity in the first [resp.\ second] square bracket is identifiable with $|{A}_{xcv\bk}|^2$ [resp.\ with $S^x_{ycv\bk}$].
+Because of the $\bk$-independence of the optical affinity, there are no optical vortices: ${Vort_x}{=}0$.
+Integrating $S^{x}_{ycv\bk}{=}R_y\cos(q_x)$ over each reflection-invariant $\bk$-line [cf.\ \q{averageshift} and \fig{fig:shiftvectorfield_flatband}] gives the intercellular shifts as ${\scrs_0}{=}1{=}{-}{\scrs_{\pi/R_x}}$; the last equality, in combination with the previously-established ${RTP}_v{=}1$, establishes agreement with the shift obstruction relation [\q{shiftobstruction}].
+While the BZ-integral of ${C}^{x}_{ycv}$ vanishes, ${C}^{x}_{ycv}$ has a peak with maximum value $R_x^2R_y{\scrs_0}/4$ at $k_x{=}0$, corroborating an estimate made in \s{sec:theory}.
+We see as a matter of principle that large values of the shift connection are attainable even if the band gap is infinitely larger than the band width: $E_g/E_w{=}\infty$.